pbackus/hash/README.md

 Simple C Hash Table
 ===================

-This is a simple hash table I wrote for use in a class project.
+This is a simple hash table I wrote originally for use in a class project.
 It uses strings as keys and integers as values.
 Collisions are resolved using separate chaining with linked lists.

 Design goals: